VirtEngine/verticedev/proposals/02-multitenant-authentication.md

 | POST | /accounts/update         | Modify an update                                                                                            |
 | POST | /accounts/password_reset | Reset the password by doing a due-diligence verification of the password_reset_token sent with userPassword |

-## OCaml authserver

-We are yet to coin a name for the server, but the purpose is clear as we have worked on [Onboard cloud - abcd project](https://github.com/megamsys/abcd).

 ### Native: Account